 The Knox Anchor was designed by Professor John Knox following 20 years of scientific testing on anchor performance.

 Professor Knox held a Personal Chair in Physical Chemistry at the University of Edinburgh and is a Fellow of the Royal Society.
 In retirement he turned his scientific mind to his lifelong interest in boats and anchoring.
-He has extensive sailing experience on the West Coast of Scotland on a range of yachts, and currently owns a Rustler 36.
+He had extensive sailing experience on the West Coast of Scotland on a range of yachts, and he sailed the family Rustler 36.